strawberrymusicplayer/strawberry/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FRJUYV5QP6HW8)
 =======================

-Strawberry is a audio player and music collection organizer.
+Strawberry is a music player and music collection organizer.
 It is a fork of Clementine released in 2018 aimed at music collectors, audio enthusiasts and audiophiles.
 The name is inspired by the band Strawbs.
 It's based on a heavily modified version of Clementine created in 2012-2013.
 It's written in C++ and Qt 5.

   * Website: https://www.strawbs.org/
   * Github: https://github.com/jonaski/strawberry